-Insync has been a long-time supporter of the Australian healthcare sector, having worked with over 100 health and aged care organisations over the last 15 years.
+Insync has been a long-time supporter of the Australian healthcare sector, having worked with over 100 health & aged care organisations the last 15 years.

 As healthcare adapts during the coronavirus pandemic, telehealth usage has surged to meet patients’ evolving needs, according to new research by our healthcare insights partner Press Ganey.

 Analysis of over 3.5 million patient surveys indicates that telehealth services if delivered with an understanding of the unique elements of virtual care, can achieve comparable patient experience ratings to in-person visits.

 - Top drivers for recommending the care provider in a virtual visit are similar to those of in-person visits and are within the care provider’s control, including demonstrating empathy, involving patients in decision-making, and communicating effectively.

 - Patients’ likelihood of recommending the video visit is driven more strongly by process considerations, such as care coordination around the virtual visit and technology issues.